metno/pyaerocom/docs/api.rst

    :members:
    :undoc-members:

-Collocated data
+Colocated data
 ^^^^^^^^^^^^^^^

 .. note::

 	This module is a beta version and currently more a draft for handling of merged and temorally regularised data objects.
 It may undergo significant changes in the near future.

-.. automodule:: pyaerocom.collocateddata
+.. automodule:: pyaerocom.colocateddata
    :members:
    :undoc-members: